Carrie Fisher’s Dog Gary Missed Her Memorial But Found A Forever Home

 While Gary didn’t make it to the public memorial, Carrie’s parrot Archie and Debbie Reynolds dog Dwight were reportedly there to represent the Fisher/Reynolds pet menagerie.

-[Featured image by Barry Brecheisen/Invision/AP Images.]
+[Featured Image by Barry Brecheisen/Invision/AP Images]